johanley/postscript-notes/README.md

 }
 ```

-The first line has a `begin` operator that creates an anonymous dictionary and puts it on top of the dictionary stack.
+The first line has two operators that create an anonymous dictionary, and then put it on top of the dictionary stack.
 In this case, the dict is initialized to hold 10 items; but, if you accidentally use it to store more than 10 items, the system
 will automatically re-size the dict as needed.
 Each `begin` is paired with an `end` operator at the end of the proc.
-This simplies removes/destroys the temporary dictionary.
+The `end` operator simply removes/destroys the temporary dictionary, when it's no longer needed.

 This is not 100% local: if proc A calls a helper proc B, then proc B sees the exact same dictionary stack as proc A.
-(In the language of object-oriented programming, the data behaves somewhat like an object's field, not a local variable defined in a method.)
+(In the language of object-oriented programming, the data behaves somewhat like an object's *field*, not a local variable defined in a method.)